 - Arrow Left/Right: Move cursor to the left/right.
-In combination with "Left Shift", a selection is created. - Arrow Down/Up: Zoom in/out at the cursor position. - PageDown/PageUp: Zoom in/out vertically. - Home/End Key: Move cursor to the start/end of the waveform.
+In combination with "Left Shift", a selection is created. - Arrow Down/Up: Move cursor up/down (in a stereo sample). - Control/Command + Arrow Down/Up: Zoom in/out at the cursor position. - PageDown/PageUp: Zoom in/out vertically. - Home/End Key: Move cursor to the start/end of the waveform.
 In combination with "Left Shift", a selection is created. - Enter: Play/restart the sample from cursor position.